-Notifying Care CoordinationSM
+Requirements for Notifying Care CoordinationSM

-In most cases, Network Providers are responsible for notifying Care Coordination before they provide these services to you.
-However, you are responsible for notifying the Care CoordinationSM staff for dental services and Reconstructive Procedures.
+There are some services for which you are responsible for notifying Care CoordinationSM prior to receiving these services.
+In general, Network Providers are responsible for notifying Care CoordinationSM before they provide these services to you.
+There are some network Benefits, however, for which you are responsible for notifying Care CoordinationSM.